 The Xstat is a pocket-sized invention that could soon save the lives of many wounded soldiers on the battlefield.

-Popular Science reported that after seeing the prototypes, the US Army gave RevMedx $5 million to develop the XStat.
+Popular Science reported that after seeing the prototypes, the U.S. Army gave RevMedx $5 million to develop the XStat, the first-in-kind hemostatic device.
 The Army has also asked the Food and Drug Administration to quickly approve the technology, so that it can get into the hands of field medics as soon as possible.

 "I spent the whole war on terror in the Middle East, so I know what a medic needs when someone has been shot," Steinbaugh told Popular Science.
 "I've treated lots of guys who would have benefited from this product.
 That's what drives me."

-The initial prototype of XStat used foam injection, similar to the foam material that’s used to quickly seal car tires on the roadside.
+The initial prototype of what would become the XStat 12 used foam injection, similar to the foam material that's used to quickly seal car tires on the roadside.
 But the foam injections proved ineffective at stopping heavy bleeding.
-RevMedx’s solution was to use small foam sponges, cut into one-centimeter circles, that could be delivered through the syringe.
+RevMedx's solution was to use small foam sponges, cut into one-centimeter circles, that could be delivered through the syringe.

 The sponges are made from wood pulp, and coated with a type of blood-clotting, antimicrobial substance that's found in shrimp shells.
 When injected into the wound, the sponges take just 15 seconds to expand and completely fill the cavity and stop heavy bleeding.
 Each sponge is marked with an X that shows up during an X-ray scan, so that they can be easily found and removed in post-treatment.

-Popular Science reported that both RevMedx and the Army are in the final stages of talks with the FDA to get the XStat approved.
+Popular Science reported that both RevMedx and the Army were in the final stages of talks with the FDA to get the XStat approved.

-RevMedx is also working on a version of the XStat that can stop postpartum bledding.
-The company, along with Oregon Health and Science University in Portland, won a seed grant last summer from the Bill & Melinda Gates Foundation to adapt the technology for medical use.
+RevMedx is also working on a version of the XStat that can stop postpartum bleeding.
+The company, along with Oregon Health and Science University in Portland, won a seed grant in 2013 from the Bill & Melinda Gates Foundation to adapt the technology for medical use.